 Weight gain and pregnancy can weaken the abdominal wall, causing the muscles to separate (a condition known as diastasis recti), and leading to an unsightly “pooch” of flab on your abdomen that stubbornly refuses to respond to your best diet and exercise efforts.
 An abdominoplasty can address any and all of those issues, removing excess fat and redundant skin, while simultaneously tightening and repairing damaged abdominal muscles.
 The result is the flatter, smoother tummy you’ve worked so hard to achieve.

-Patients typically undergo a tummy tuck for a variety of reasons, including accumulation of excess skin due to significant weight loss or pregnancy, or the loss of skin elasticity that accompanies aging.
+Long Island abdominoplasty patients typically undergo this procedure for a variety of reasons, including accumulation of excess skin due to significant weight loss or pregnancy, or the loss of skin elasticity that accompanies aging.
 The goal of a tummy tuck is to create a leaner, sleeker look that you haven’t been able to accomplish through regular diet and exercise alone.
 Depending on the degree of correction needed and your desired results.

 At Marotta Plastic Surgery, our surgeons specialize in body contouring procedures, including tummy tucks.
-We understand that your outward appearance can have a significant impact on your confidence and self-esteem, so we tailors every procedure to address the unique needs of each individual patient.
-Our surgeons typically uses one of the following techniques:
+Dr. Marotta and his team apply their plastic surgery knowledge and experience to provide you with the best abdominoplasty Long Island has to offer.
+We understand that your outward appearance can have a significant impact on your confidence and self-esteem, so we tailor every procedure to address the unique needs of each individual patient.
+Our surgeons typically use one of the following techniques:

 This is the type of abdominoplasty that is performed most often, and is the most effective at getting rid of loose, sagging skin and stretch marks, as well repairing moderate to severe abdominal wall muscle separation.